 In this review

 - 1Ford Fiesta reviewThe Fiesta is good fun and remains a solid buy, despite increasingly strong competition.

 - 2Engines, performance and driveGreat engines and fun handling mean the Fiesta is still fantastic to drive

-- 5Practicality, comfort and boot space - currently readingThe Fiesta is bigger on the inside without feeling much bigger on the outside, so it’s more practical than before
+- 5Practicality, comfort and boot space - currently readingFord has managed to create more interior space, although the Fiesta doesn't feel much bigger on the outside - so it’s more practical than before.